TomasHubelbauer/track-maker/readme.md

 difference being that this feature will work with the raw source code this tool is processing.

-### Display current zoom level in the status bar

-Split it into parts and update only the zoom part, the other part being the current coordinates in the CAD coordinate space for now.

 ### Make the viewport zoom in and out of the point at which the cursor is

 Currently it zooms in and out from the origin, but I think this could be